withastro/docs/README.md

 We have automated systems in place for notifying our community translators that there is new material to be translated, so there is no need to make changes to additional languages yourself.

+Please see CONTRIBUTING.md for other specific items to note when contributing to the documentation.

 ## Translate a Page

 Speak another language natively?
 Join our i18n gang on Discord or jump into the PRs to help with translating or reviewing translations!